gsa-oes/office-of-evaluation-sciences/_blog/alumni-2021.md

 ---
 OES is made up of interdisciplinary experts from federal agencies and academic, non-profit, local government institutions.
 We believe that our different disciplinary perspectives make us stronger.

-### Where are you working now and what are you working on?
+### Where Are You Working Now and What Are You Working On?

 **Jake Bowers:** University of Illinois @ Urbana-Champaign, Departments of Political Science and Statistics.
 Among many projects a paper on testing many hypotheses in experiments with thousands of blocks/strata.